wmaterkowska/seismica/README.md

 ## Getting Started

-To run the Seismica app locally, please follow the steps below:
+To run the seismica app locally, please follow the steps below:

 ### Prerequisites